Ask a question

 How much does it cost to drive a hydrogen car?

 The cost of operating a hydrogen car could ultimately be lower than comparable alternative technologies, although the final price of hydrogen as a fuel will depend on a number of factors, such as the cost of manufacturing and the energy required to do so, or the rates of locally imposed taxes.
-Today, there are few cars with such propulsion systems, which translates into very poor availability and a higher price of hydrogen fuel.
-Currently, a kilogram of hydrogen in Europe costs about 12.85 euros.
-ADAC has calculated that, assuming an average car consumption of 0.8 kilograms per 100 kilometers, a trip will cost 10.28 euros.
-In comparison, for a gasoline or diesel car with an average consumption of 6.6 liters at a fuel cost of 1.90 euros, it will cost 12.54 euros to travel the same distance.
+In 2022, there were few cars with such propulsion systems, which translates into very poor availability and a higher price for hydrogen fuel, which was around 10 euros in Europe.
+Now a kilogram of hydrogen in Europe, has mostly become more expensive.
+In January 2024, hydrogen prices ranged from a favorable €10 in Belgium to €20-24 in the Netherlands, Switzerland and Austria.
+In Germany, a kilogram of hydrogen cost €15.

 Hydrogen fuel as the fuel of the future – is it possible?